devopsdays/devopsdays-web/content/events/2024-singapore/sponsor-info.md

 | #7 | 65” TV with floor stand      | $1000.00 |
 | #8 | Apple iPad 9.7-inch Retina Display | $150 |

-## <a name='internet'></a>Internet

-Sponsors will have access to the same free wireless access points as the attendees.
-No hardwire ethernet connections will be available.
-We strongly encourage local demos as we will be unable to guarantee speed or function.
-Login details will be given on the day of the conference.

 ## <a name='sponsor-tables'></a>Sponsor Tables

 - Total "booth" space will be an 250cm x 180cm area.
-- Platinum sponsors will be provided two 180cm x 75cm tables with a blackor white tablecloth, four chairs, and a power strip access.
 - Gold sponsors will be provided a 180cm x 75cm table with a black tablecloth, one chair, and a power strip access.
-- Sponsors will be allowed into the venue at 2:00 pm to 6:00 pm on Wednesday, March 20.
+- SSponsors can inspect the venue and pre-setup at 2:00 pm to 6:00 pm on Wednesday, March 20.
-- Sponsors will be allowed into the venue at 7:00 am on Thursday, March 21
+- Setup starts at 7:00 am on Thursday, March 21
-- Doors open at 8:00am for attendees; talks start at 9:00am.
+- Registration starts at 8:00am for attendees; welcome and opening at 9:00am, talks start at 9:15am.
+- The booth has to be cleared by 5.30pm on Friday,  22nd March.
+- Secure storage will be provided overnight between the 21th and 22th of March.
+Sponsors will need to move their own items into this storage between 5pm and 5:30pm on Thursday March 21st.
+It is NOT advised to store valuable items.
-- Teardown must be complete by 4:45 pm on Friday, March 22.
+- Teardown must be complete by 6:30pm on March 22nd.

+When you arrive, your table will be marked with your company name on it.
+Gold Sponsor Tables:
+1. Ariga
+2. Progress Chef
+3. Site24x7
+4. Snyk
+5. Nginx
+6. Redis
+7. Circle CI
+8. Thales
+9. Elastic
+10. Red Hat

-## <a name='sponsor-stamps'></a>Sponsor Stamps
+## <a name='sponsor-stamps'></a>Sponsor Stamps (stickers)

 Attendees will be given 1 game card upon Registration

-For every visit to a booth area, a booth manager will sign off with a booth stamp
+For every visit to a booth area, a booth manager will sign off with a booth sticker.
 Upon Completion of game card, Attendees can submit them at Registration Counter in exchange for booth swag

 ## <a name='sponsor-pitch-schedule'></a>Sponsor Pitch Schedule

 Please send us the pitch by March 15.
-Each Platinum Sponsor will have three minutes (max three slides) and each Gold Sponsor will have one minute (one slide to be displayed during the pitch) to address the main hall and the listening audience during scheduled blocks between talks.
+Each Gold Sponsor will have one minute (one slide to be displayed during the pitch) to address the main hall and the listening audience during scheduled blocks between talks.
 Please ensure that the content of your pitch adheres to the [Code of Conduct][1].

 We will display your slide deck or your company logo on the main screen during your pitch.